LinusKuehne/Aggregation-as-a-Simple-Alternative-to-Mixed-Models/README.md

-# Aggregation-as-a-Simpler-Alternative-to-Mixed-Models
+# Aggregation-as-a-Simple-Alternative-to-Mixed-Models

 This repo contains all the R scripts for the simulations and figures in the semester project

-  "Aggregation as a Simpler Alternative to Mixed Models"
+  "Aggregation as a Simple Alternative to Mixed Models"

 written by Linus Kühne under the supervision of Dr. Markus Kalisch at the Seminar for Statistics.